Pure point diffraction and entropy beyond the Euclidean space: Preliminaries

-and obtain from \cite[Lemma 4.2]{hauser2020relative} that there holds $\eta_A\in \mathbb{U}_X$.
 Given a symmetric $\eta\in \mathbb{U}_X$ it is straightforward to show that there exist a finite $\eta$-separated subset of $X$ of maximal cardinality.
 We denote $\operatorname{sep}_X(\eta)$ for this cardinality and define the \emph{topological entropy of $\pi$} as

-where $(A_n)_{n\in \mathbb{N}}$ is a van Hove sequence.
-This notion is independent from the choice of a van Hove sequence as shown in \cite{hauser2020relative}.
-This approach is equivalent to the notions of topological entropy considered (in various degrees of generality) in \cite{Tagi-Zade, hauser2020relative,baake2007pure,hauser2022entropy}.
+where $(A_n)_{n\in \mathbb{N}}$ is a van Hove sequence and the supremum is taken over all symmetric $\eta\in \mathbb{U}_X$.
+This notion is independent of the choice of a van Hove sequence as shown in \cite{hauser2020relative}.
+Furthermore, this approach is equivalent to the notions of topological entropy considered (in various degrees of generality) in \cite{Tagi-Zade, hauser2020relative,baake2007pure,hauser2022entropy}.